Marx Twistables

 Trumptonalia.

-What makes packaging that much harder to find for items such as these is that,once opened,there was no real need to retain it for storage purposes,so most just headed straight for the bin.
+Because with no real need to hang onto it for storage purposes,it just headed straight for the bin.

 Which is why the vast majority of old jigsaws and board games do still have their boxes of course.